Casabianca (poem): Cultural impact

-The character's recital is cut off before he could say the word "bollocks".
+In the book Swallowdale by Arthur Ransome, the Great Aunt is outmanoeuvred when she tasks Nancy and Peggy Blackett with learning the poem, without realising they already know it.

-In the 2011 film Tinker Tailor Soldier Spy, Peter Guillam is heard reciting the opening lines as he and George Smiley check microphones in a safe house.
+The 1950s rock and roll song "Rock-a-way" (best known through its recording by The Treniers) references the events of the poem and invokes the lyric "the boy who stood on the burning deck".

-In the book Swallowdale by Arthur Ransome, the Great Aunt is outmanoeuvered when she tasks Nancy and Peggy Blackett with learning the poem, without realising they already know it.
+In the film Tinker Tailor Soldier Spy (Tomas Alfredson, 2011), the character Peter Guillam recites the poem to test the microphones in a safe house.

 Parody

 Generations of schoolchildren created parodies based on the poem.
 One, recalled by Martin Gardner, editor of Best Remembered Poems, went: